OpenSprites/OpenSprites-Origin/ToS.md

  - Under European Union and United States law, the uploading of (but not limited to) Racial Aggravation or Hate Speech, Child Pornography and illegal downloads is legal violation and OpenSprites shall contact law enforcement if deemed management sees fit.
  - We respect our web-host and it's users.
 Do not mass upload electronic content with the intention of disrupting the web-hosting service, or OpenSprites and it's users.
  - Bullying, harassment, stalking or any other form of malicious electronic communication towards ANY person is strictly prohibited.
+ - Do not attempt to overload, or otherwise disrupt any OpenSprites infrastructure.
+Doing so will result in an IP ban to our servers.
+Our infrastructure includes and is not limited to:
+   - The OpenSprites Website
+   - Mail Server
+   - Content Delivery Network
+   - Development Tools (such as TeamCity)

 OpenSprites terms of service revision one.
 Originally written by cheeseeater on 04/21/2015.
 Most recent edits by MegaApuTurkUltra on 04/26/2015.
 The OpenSprites Team reserves the right to change, modify, remove and add text to this document without prior notice.
 This policy is subject to change.